Spending target: $100 million

 San Francisco billionaire and climate-change activist Tom Steyer spent millions in three high-profile 2013 elections, and his NextGen Climate Action group was reportedly ready to spend as much as $100 million or more in 2014.
 It is a fierce opponent of the proposed Keystone XL pipeline project.

-Steyer has not confirmed a spending goal.
-But he said in a Feb.
+Steyer said in a Feb.
 17 New York Times interview that $100 million would be a “really cheap price” to pay to influence policy toward what he called the “generational challenge of the world.”
-His NextGen Climate Action group states that its mission is to “to avert climate disaster and preserve American prosperity.”
+In May, he confirmed that his group’s goal is indeed $100 million and announced that the group would target races in seven states.
+His NextGen Climate Action group states that its mission is “to avert climate disaster and preserve American prosperity.”

 In 2012 Steyer, who is reported to be worth $1.5 billion, sold the San Francisco-based hedge fund he had founded in 1986 and turned to philanthropy and political action.
 NextGen Climate Action says it was incorporated in early 2013 as a 501(c)(4) advocacy organization.
 A NextGen Climate Action Committee also registered July 22, 2013 with the Federal Election Commission as a super PAC, making only independent expenditures.
 Steyer personally contributed $9.3 million to the super PAC in 2013, and an unknown amount to the 501(c)(4), which is not required to disclose its donors.